(50 ILCS 705/9.2)

 (1) This database shall also be accessible to the

 State's Attorney of any county in this State and the Attorney General for the purpose of complying with obligations under Brady v.
 Maryland (373 U.S. 83) or Giglio v.
 United States (405 U.S. 150).
-This database shall also be accessible to the chief administrative officer of any governmental agency for the purposes of hiring law enforcement officers.
+This database shall also be accessible to the chief administrative officer of any law enforcement agency for the purposes of hiring law enforcement officers.
 This database shall not be accessible to anyone not listed in this subsection.

 enforcement officer or a person seeking a certification as a law enforcement officer in this State, the chief administrative officer or designee must check the Officer Professional Conduct Database, contact each person's previous law enforcement employers, and document the contact.
 This documentation must be available for review by the Board for a minimum of five years after the law enforcement officer's termination, retirement, resignation or separation with that agency.